AgentAsk: Multi-Agent Systems Need to Ask: Design of AgentAsk

-Supervised fine-tuning transfers edge-level judgment and question quality from a strong evaluator, but it only imitates the teacher on logged cases.
-Imitation is static: it is limited by dataset coverage, does not learn when not to ask, and cannot balance accuracy against constraints under a new scenario.
-The ask gate and addressee are discrete choices whose value is revealed only after downstream effects, so credit must flow across the chain.
-We therefore continue with reinforcement learning to adapt the factored controller in Eq.~(2) to the constrained objective in Eq.~(3), using shaped rewards that turn these trade-offs into learnable signals.
+Previous training enables us to transfer edge-level judgment and question quality from a strong evaluator.
+However, imitation learning has its limits: it only captures behavior from logged cases and cannot learn when not to ask, nor can it balance accuracy against constraints in new scenarios.
+The ask gate and addressee are discrete decisions whose true value emerges only after downstream effects, so credit must propagate through the entire sequence.
+Therefore, we continue with reinforcement learning to adapt the $\pi_{\theta}$ to the constrained objective in Equation~\eqref{eq:constrained_obj}, using shaped rewards that convert these trade-offs into learnable signals. \paragraph{Reward Design.} First, we encourage asking only when it actually removes downstream uncertainty: